-Greening our cities and urban agriculture are increasingly seen as vital to the future of our cities and towns as our urban populations grow rapidly, and calls continue for a more ecological and sustainable way of life: our aims in this project are to reconnect with nature, by taking collective action in restoring our ecosystems, revitalizing local food supply chains, cocreating wildlife and biodiversity rich corridors and putting neglected and underutilized spaces to use.
+Greening our cities and urban agriculture are increasingly seen as vital to the future of our cities and towns as our urban populations grow rapidly, and calls continue for a more ecological and sustainable way of life: our aims in this project are to rebuild and reconnect with nature in the city, by taking collective action in restoring our ecosystems, revitalizing local food supply chains, cocreating wildlife and biodiversity rich corridors and putting neglected and underutilized spaces to use.

-For a Greener, Healthier, Community for ALL to live in, enjoy and flourish – we are inviting local cormmunity members to plant a fruit or nut tree of your choice in your garden… as part of this new initiative to reimagine and cocreate a haven for Westside wildlife, restoring and repairing the land, water and soils to abundant sustainable and edible landscapes.
+For a Greener, Healthier, Community for all beings to live in, enjoy and flourish – we are inviting local cormmunity members to replenish their local ecosystems and personal growing spaces and plant a fruit or nut tree of choice in your garden… as part of a new initiative to reimagine and cocreate connected living systems, and wildlife havens, restoring and repairing the land, water and soils to abundant, edible landscapes.

-This is part of a wider ‘Greening the City’ inititiative, reimagining and cocreating abundant edible ecological corridors and biodiversity rich neighborhoods, and wildlife havens, mapped, designed and documented over time.
+This is part of a wider ‘Greening the City’ inititiative, rewinding and reimagining a return to eden, as part of a National Park City Plan, cocreating abundant edible ecological corridors and biodiversity rich neighborhoods, codesigned, mapping and documenting over time.

-come join us on Saturday September 8th at 2.30-4pm to find out more information on the project and share with us your vision for Westside.
+come join us on Saturday September 8th at 2.30-4pm to find out more information on the project and share with us your greening vision